Lyubosumaz/DX-Starter/README.md

 ### Compile Sass without npm

 If you have `sass` command installed, you can run `sass --watch assets/sass/master.scss:assets/css/master.min.css --style compressed` to compile only the sass file.
 For JavaScript you will have to use gulp.

+**Important**: using this command, you will NOT generate the same output as from Gulp.
+Inside the Gulp scripts we have autoprefixing among other packages that do more work than simply translating Sass into CSS.
+Expect browser support to suffer if you use only the sass command.

 ## Note: